saraogiraj94/node-customer-order/readme.md

 5 New APIs from the data can be created like the total purchase by brand and a reward can be calculated based on that.

 5 Dockerizing the application.

+6 Proper logging with help of modules like winston and request id to trace down each and every request.